RobelDaniel/lesson3_VersionControl/Lesson3_Highlights/README.md

 ## Course Title:
-Web Application Development
+LIS2360: Web Application Development

 ## Assignment Date:
-(Month Day, Year)
+(September 29, 2017)

 ## Student Name:
-(First and Last Name)
+(Robel Daniel)

 ## Project Description:
-(In your own words, briefly describe the assignment.)
+(For this assignment, I modified a webpage by briefly writing about topics that I learned about in this lesson and added a few images too. )

 ## Lessons Learned in the Assignment:
-1. (Briefly describe a lesson/concept learned in this lesson.)
+1. (Learned how to create a GitHub account and create a remote repository.)
-2. (Briefly describe a lesson/concept learned in this lesson.)
+2. (Learned how to push and pull a file from the repistory.)
-3. (Briefly describe a lesson/concept learned in this lesson.)
+3. (Learned about the history of GitHub and its usefulness to programmers and future employers.)